c2d7fa/zt/README.md

 #### Non-Linux platforms: Installation of `ztf` companion

 Unfortunately, zt also requires a companion program called `ztf`.
-This is necessary because Emacs' built-in file loading just isn't fast enough to support backlinking and search, so `ztf` is used for title resolution and backlinking.
+Since we insist on not storing meaningful information in file names, we are forced to actually examine the file contents to find the title of each note.
+Emacs' native file operations aren't fast enough to be usable with more than a few hundred notes.
+Therefore, we call out to this external program when listing files by titles and also when finding backlinks.

 If you're running x86-64 Linux, zt will ask to download a prebuilt executable from the internet the first time it's needed.
-Otherwise, you must manually download another executable and install it at `~/.local/share/zt/ztf` or whatever `zt-ztf-executable-path` is set to:
+Otherwise, you must manually download another executable and install it at `~/.local/share/zt/ztf` or whatever `zt-ztf-executable-path` is set to; such executables can be downloaded from the following URLs:

 * [ztf-1-x86_64-macos](https://johv.dk/public/ztf-1-x86_64-macos)
 * [ztf-1-x86_64-windows.exe](https://johv.dk/public/ztf-1-x86_64-windows.exe)